rocket4321/nmap_tracker/README.md

 33281
 Issue with nmap_tracker since 107.6 #33281

+34813
+Log spam: "Updating device list from legacy took longer than the scheduled scan interval" #34813

 >>> Essentially, you will see this line in your log on every nmap scan:
 [homeassistant.components.device_tracker] Updating device list from legacy took longer than the scheduled scan interval 0:05:00